 MIDnet started life as a university research network at the University of Nebraska-Lincoln, and connected eleven land-grant universities across the Great Plains to the broader NSFNET:

-MIDnet used routers made by Proteon which were some of the first commercially available multiprotocol devices.
+MIDnet used routers made by Proteon -- some of the first commercially available multiprotocol devices.
 As of June 1994, the Proteon DNX 350 had a list price of $5,090, had 8 MB of RAM, and supported Novell IPX with BGP-4 (which implies TCP/IP support though I haven't been able to confirm this explicitly) being an optional add-on.
 Either standalone DNX 350 or integrated into a Proteon ProNet Boss hub-router, it was available in either Ethernet or Token Ring.
 Proteon and the initial ProNET-10 product was the result of a contract from MIT LCS and funded by DARPA.